 Using social media to humiliate others is also uncalled for.
 There is no benefit in embarrassing fellow employees for their poor performance at work or throwing shade to a departed employee.
 Internal affairs should be handled within the company.

-3) Workplace Ethics Requiring More Than an Email Blast
+3. Workplace Ethics Requiring More than an Email Blast

 A lot can be lost by an organization when they participate in unethical behavior and an email will barely solve the issue at hand.
 Well, it’s normal for an employee’s email inbox to be overloaded.
-If a particular issue is not relevant to an employee, it will definitely be ignored.
+If a particular issue is not relevant to an employee, it will be ignored.
 If there is an aim to change the attitude and behavior of an individual, it requires a campaign; and instead of those old and boring emails that probably won’t be read, engaging them should be a better option.

-The best way to go is to make moves like prioritizing a topic, plan a campaign for it then measure the impact and improve and evolve.
+The best way to go is to make moves like prioritizing a topic, plan a campaign for it then measure the impact, and improve and evolve.

-As much as there is much to be learned by employees regarding workplace ethics, a company must consider the best ways to use in order to be effective in doing so.
+As much as there is much to be learned by employees regarding workplace ethics, a company must consider the best ways to use it to be effective in doing so.
 Those tasked with overseeing ethics in the firm at whatever stage should not compromise at whatever cost!
 Once there is a breach in management, you can only expect employees to follow suit in the crooked ways.